nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 \_____\ \_/____/ \____/|__|  \___  >____  >__||__|  / ____|
        \__>                      \/     \/          \/
 Welcome to Quotesify v2.0!
+Before you continue, here's something:
+Better days are coming, they are called Saturday and Sunday.

 What would you like to do with Quotesify?
 ```

+*`Note: If you have added a quote before, the quote printed will be randomized.`*

 ## 3.0 Design
 *`Note: All UML diagrams in this guide are stored in the images/ directory.`*